The semiclassical zeta function for geodesic flows on negatively curved manifolds: Comments

 \subsection{About this paper and a few related works of the authors}

-The joint project of the authors including this paper started when the second author visited the first author in the autumn of 2009 at Grenoble.
-Both of the authors realized at that time that they had similar ideas on the spectrum of the (generators of) transfer operators for geodesic flows on negatively curved manifolds and the spectrum of the transfer operators and, equivalently, the zeros of the dynamical zeta functions.
-The main results in this paper are basically what we had in mind at that time.
-Since the subject is in between the dynamical systems theory and the semi-classical analysis and since the authors have been working in distance, it took much time (four years) for the authors to complete this paper.

-In the first paper \cite{FaureTsujii12} of this project, we considered the so-called {\em prequantum Anosov map} and studied the associated transfer operator in detail.
+A few years ago, the authors started the joint project studying transfer operators for geodesic flows on negatively curved manifolds (or more general contact Anosov flows) from the viewpoint of semi-classical analysis.
+In the first paper \cite{FaureTsujii12} of the project, we considered {\em prequantum Anosov maps} and studied the associated transfer operators in detail.
 A prequantum Anosov map is a $\mathbf{U}(1)$-extension of a symplectic Anosov map, equipped with a specific connection.
-Since the local structure of a prequantum Anosov map is quite similar to that of the time-$t$-maps of a contact Anosov flow, we may regard the prequantum Anosov maps as a model for the contact Anosov flow.
-(See \cite{FaureTsujii12} for more explanation about this relation.)
-The prequantum Anosov maps are more tractable in a technical sense because we may decompose the function on the phase space with respect to the Fourier mode with respect to the $\mathbf{U}(1)$ action and hence the action of the transfer operators are also decomposed into those restricted to each Fourier mode.
+It may be regarded as a model of contact Anosov flow because its local structure is very similar to that of the time-$t$-maps of a contact Anosov flow and, in technical sense, it is more tractable because the associated transfer operator is decomposed into the Fourier modes with respect to the $\mathbf{U}(1)$ action.
+(See \cite{FaureTsujii12} for more explanation.)

 In this paper and \cite{FaureTsujii13}, we extend the argument in \cite{FaureTsujii12} to the contact Anosov flows.
-This paper concerns the results about the "semi-classical" transfer operators and also the semi-classical zeta functions.
-In the other paper\cite{FaureTsujii13}, we consider the "band structure" of the spectrum of the generators and also on the semi-classical aspect of the argument.
-(A part of the results in \cite{FaureTsujii13} has been announced in \cite{FaureTsujii13A}. )
+This paper concerns the results about the semi-classical transfer operators and also the semi-classical zeta functions.
+In the other paper \cite{FaureTsujii13}, we consider the band structure of the spectrum of the generators and also on the semi-classical aspect of the argument.
+(A part of the results in \cite{FaureTsujii13} has been announced in \cite{FaureTsujii13A}.)

-In considering the contact Anosov flows, we do not have the decomposition with respect to the $\mathbf{U}(1)$ action.
-But since the (non-singular) Anosov flow is just a translation in the flow lines, it is intuitively clear that the corresponding transfer operator will preserves the "Fourier mode" in the flow direction.
-Technically the point of the argument in this paper is to make this intuition to a rigorous argument.